 If you are a new applicant or somebody not familiar with the process when it comes to letting a property, see our step by step guide below which will get you on your way to a successful agreement.

-The first thing to consider is your budget.
 Letting a property is a financial commitment so think long and hard about what you can afford.
-Do not forget to budget for council tax and the cost of all utilities, which you'll normally have to pay for.
-Get yourself registered with us as well this way we can send across anything new to the market before it goes to the masses and we will get in touch with you to find out any specific requirements you have.
+Don't forget to budget for council tax and the cost of all utilities, which you'll normally have to pay for.
+Get yourself registered with us as we can send across market updates before they go to the masses and we will get in touch with you to find out any specific requirements you have.
 Also consider; how long you will need the property for, location, moving dates and how much space you'll need!

-Checks You will be asked to provide references to your prospective landlord and letting agent to confirm that you have rented in the past without any major problems.
+You will be asked to provide references to your prospective landlord and letting agent to confirm that you have rented in the past without any major problems.
 You may also be required to provide extra detail such as landlord details for any property rented in the last 3 years, addresses from the last 3 years, confirmation of earnings per annum, evidence of any adverse credit in the form of county court judgement, bankruptcy orders or similar and account references and tax returns if you are self-employed.

 Once the deposit is paid in full this deposit is held as the landlord’s cover for any excessive damages that need to be repaired at the end of the tenancy.
 This deposit ultimately belongs to the tenant and the landlord has to show at the end of the tenancy that he is entitled to any funds for the cost of excessive damages, cleaning, loss of rent and potentially any unreported maintenance.

-A Tenancy Agreement is a legally binding document that sets out the terms of the tenancy and is drawn up to ensure the rights and obligations of both the tenant and the landlord are adhered to.
+A Tenancy Agreement is a legally binding document that sets out the terms of the tenancy to ensure the rights and obligations of both the tenant and the landlord are adhered to.
 All relevant parties will be asked to sign this document, which agrees the responsibilities of the landlord and tenant.
-This may include such responsibilities as; you must tell your landlord if you are going away for longer than 14 days, you must not use the property as a business.
+This may include such responsibilities as; you must tell your landlord if you are going away for longer than 14 days, you must not use the property as a business etc.

 Once the tenancy agreement has been signed and cleared funds are in our client account, you are ready to move into your property on the start date agreed on the tenancy agreement.
 Keys can be picked up from our office and the property is officially your new home.